fastify/fastify/docs/Reply.md

 <a name="send-string"></a>
 #### Strings
 If you pass a string to `send` without a `Content-Type`, it will be sent as `text/plain; charset=utf-8`.
-If you set the `Content-Type` header and pass a string to `send`, it will be serialized with the custom serializer if one is set, otherwise it will be sent unmodified (unless the `Content-Type` header is set to `application/json; charset=utf-8`, in which case it will be JSON-serialized like an object — see the section above).
+If you set the `Content-Type` header and pass a string to `send`, it will be serialized with the custom serializer if one is set, otherwise, it will be sent unmodified (unless the `Content-Type` header is set to `application/json; charset=utf-8`, in which case it will be JSON-serialized like an object — see the section above).
 ```js
 fastify.get('/json', options, function (request, reply) {
   reply.send('plain string')